 A ½ cup serving of cooked peas contains up to 8 grams of protein.
 They contain high amounts of protein compared to other vegetables, making them a satisfying snack.
 Peas are abundant in potassium, folate, and fiber– all of which have been linked to improved cardiovascular health.

 Peas complement a heart-healthy diet because of their high-quality protein, low salt content, and vitamins and minerals.
 Therefore, replacing a portion of your packaged snack food or meat intake with peas would be a great choice.

 8. Add Quinoa To Your Diet

-Quinoa is considered as a complete protein as it contains nine essential amino acids.
+Quinoa is considered a complete protein as it contains nine essential amino acids.
 This superfood is particularly beneficial for vegans and those who follow a plant-based diet.
 One cup of cooked quinoa contains more than 7 grams of protein.
-By mixing quinoa with lentils, tofu, porridge and mixed veggies, you can quickly prepare a plant-based, protein-rich meal.
-Moreover, it’s gluten-free and therefore a great meal option for people with gluten allergies.
+By mixing quinoa with lentils, tofu, porridge, and mixed veggies, you can quickly prepare a plant-based, protein-rich meal.
+Moreover, it’s gluten-free and a great meal option for people with gluten allergies.

 9. Go For Ancient Grains

 Ancient grains are commonly used in countries like China, India, and Africa.
 Due to their nutritional value, they are now becoming popular in the western world.
 Adding these grains to your diet could easily increase your protein intake.
 Common protein-rich ancient grains include:

 Tuna is a relatively high-protein fish and has low calories and fat.
 You can quickly make a healthy tuna sandwich for lunch and up your protein intake.
 One serving (85 grams) of tuna is 24.8-gram protein, making it satiating.
 Tuna also includes a good quantity of omega-3 fatty acids and is high in vitamins and minerals.